-A Hallmark is a set of component marks which verify a products material.
+A hallmark is a set of component marks which verify a product's material.
 Precious metals are rarely used in their purest form, instead being mixed with other metals to make them more durable.
 Hallmarks are only applied to precious metals Platinum, Gold, Palladium and Silver.

 Hallmarks are applied to precious metals to indicate the amount of pure metal in a product.
-Traditionally applied by striking with a punch, Hallmarks can now also be applied using lasers.
+Traditionally applied by striking with a punch, hallmarks can now also be applied using lasers.